Science and technology in Botswana: Current market structure

-Higher education
+Higher education and research

+Universities

 In 2014, Botswana had two public and seven private universities.
-The University of Botswana is primarily a teaching institution, whereas the Botswana International University of Science and Technology, which welcomed its first 267 students in September 2012, is a research university that plans to raise the academic qualifications of staff.
+The University of Botswana is primarily a teaching institution.
+The Botswana International University of Science and Technology (BIUST), which welcomed its first 267 students in September 2012, is a research university.
+By the 2018/2019 academic year there were 1,881 students enrolled at BIUST, 33 percent of whom were women.
+BIUST's research focus areas include remote sensing of natural resources and the environment, sustainable energy and resource beneficiation, solar energy materials, applied nuclear sciences and technology, bioinformatics, data science and high performance computing, and artificial intelligence and smart systems.

-In the Eleventh National Development Plan, the government recommits to implementing the Education and Training Sector Strategic Plan for 2015–2020.
-This plan sets out a transformational agenda to revise curricula at all levels of education, augment the use of ICTs and match training to industrial needs.
-It is proposed to introduce multiple pathways at the upper secondary level, to allow students to choose between vocational skills, social sciences, basic sciences and business studies.

-Among SADC countries, Botswana committed the second-largest share of GDP to expenditure on education (9.5%) after Lesotho (13.0%) in 2009.
-Botswana also devoted the largest share of GDP to expenditure on higher education (3.9%) after Lesotho (4.7%).
-Between 2006 and 2011, the number of students enrolled in higher education rose from 22,257 to 39,894 (post-secondary non-degree, bachelor's, master's and PhD programmes combined).
+Among SADC countries, Botswana committed the second-largest share of GDP to expenditure on education (9.5 percent) after Lesotho in 2009, and devoted the largest share of GDP to higher education expenditure (3.9 percent) after Lesotho.
+Between 2006 and 2011, the number of students enrolled in higher education rose from 22,257 to 39,894.
+Under the EU-funded Pan-African Planetary and Space Science Network, BIUST received a grant of €1.4 million to prepare young scientists for projects including the Square Kilometre Array.

-The Botswana International University of Science and Technology (established in 2012) was fully operational by the 2014/2015 academic year.
-According to the university’s annual report, there were 1 881 students enrolled in 2018/2019, 33% of whom were women.
-In the same year, the university’s research focus areas included: